Waiting for the bus - the Bus that Never Comes

 I look closer.

-The cat joins my stride.
+The cat joins my stride, purring.

 I place fresh meadow flowers in its basket.